 Right now, it is highly recommended that persons who have had an anaphylactic reaction to any drug, food or other vaccine NOT receive the vaccine.
-Both vaccines have only one contraindication: known history of a severe allergic reaction to any component of the vaccine (so, neither includes severe reactions to other products as a contraindication).
-The DHHS guidance says for those with severe anaphylaxis to anything, the patient should be informed of risk and monitored for 30 minutes rather than 15.
+Both vaccines have only one contraindication: known history of a severe allergic reaction to any component of the vaccine.
+The DHHS guidance says those with severe anaphylaxis to anything, should be informed of risk and monitored for 30 minutes rather than 15.
 It does not say they shouldn't get the vaccine.

 If I have had COVID-19 do I need to get a vaccination?

 Yes!
 According to the CDC, even people who have already gotten sick with COVID-19 may benefit from the vaccine.
 If you were treated for COVID-19 symptoms with monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID-19 vaccine.
 Talk to your doctor if you are unsure what treatments you received or if you have more questions about getting a COVID-19 vaccine.